Rishi Sunak to unveil youth unemployment scheme in coronavirus recovery package

 There has also been speculation that Mr Sunak will raise the threshold for stamp duty payment for property sales where it applies in England and Northern Ireland from £125,000 to £500,000.

-But housing market experts have argued home-buyers in southern England will stand to benefit the most from the move.
+But housing market experts have argued it is home-buyers in southern England who stand to benefit the most from the move.

-Mr Sunak has also been urged to consider an emergency VAT cut to stimulate consumer spending.
+Mr Sunak has also been urged to consider an emergency VAT cut to stimulate consumer spending and stem the 14% slump in GDP forecast by the Bank of England this year.

+The UK’s unemployment rate could also soar to 14.8% with job losses comparable to the 1930s, according to the Organisation for Economic Co-operation and Development (OECD).

 Most Read